Chirutha-Kottantharayil/FFT-on-PR-dataset-to-remove-seasonal-variations/README.md

 * scipy
 * numpy
 * bokeh
-The choice of plotting software to use is up to each individual.
+\n The choice of plotting software to use is up to each individual.
 I have used bokeh for all the graph plotting.

 ## Methodology
 ### 1.